 The dialogue got more honest and deeper as the days went on.
 Most from the west could agree that Russian aggression was by no means the only cause of the conflict.
 There were serious legitimate resentments on both sides that successive governments in the 23 years since independence had done very little to resolve.
 There had been huge missed opportunities for forging a common vision for the country that would have been inclusive and fair.
 And successive governments in Kiev have been notoriously corrupt, undeserving of popular support from anyone.

-Wishful thinking?
 These 25 people were not idle dreamers or idealistic kids.
 They were professionals with the skills, street-smarts and resources to make a difference.
 Many of them already were.
-Hanna, a veteran of the bloody protests in Maidan Square last spring, offered this view: "This crisis is not about ethnicity or geography," she said.
+Hanna Hopko, a veteran of the bloody protests in Maidan Square,, offered this view: "This crisis is not about ethnicity or geography," she said.
 "It's about hope.
 One side says we can fix our problems ourselves; the other side yearns for the stability of the old Soviet Union, when all the rules were set for us.
 The first side must demonstrate to the second that the fixing is possible, that the people, together, can create a stable and just country."

-Since February, 2014, Hanna has been coordinating an increasingly powerful national movement, Reanimation Package of Reforms (RPR), whose goal is to redirect protest energy into constructive legislative change.
+Hopko has been coordinating a powerful national movement, Reanimation Package of Reforms (RPR), whose goal is to redirect protest energy into constructive legislative change.
 RPR, which now includes over 200 experts and 50 civil society groups, is pushing for reforms and submitting draft legislation to combat corruption and to reform law enforcement, local government, public administration, taxes, elections, media and more.
 Ten of the laws drafted by RPR have already been adopted by Parliament, and, with each success, the RPR gains more and more public support and confidence for systemic change.
 Understanding that it must offer an inclusive dialogue for all parts of Ukrainian society, RPR leaders tour the country to encourage support for reforms.
-Now they have the declaration from Caux as an additional source of inspiration and guidance.

 So much is at stake.
 Without substantial reductions in corruption, no Ukrainian government can win the confidence of the people, east or west -- nor convince the nations of Western Europe to open their economic doors to Ukraine.
 And unless broader reforms can create a transparent, just, inclusive national government, those living in east Ukraine will not see why they should stop armed struggle and offer their allegiance.

-Will RPR, will any change initiative, succeed?
+Will any change initiative, succeed?
 After all, the Orange Revolution in Ukraine in 2004 was launched with similar aims and, yet everything slid back.
 Ukraine became one of the most corrupt, autocratic countries in the world.
-And Putin could decide to overrun Ukraine tomorrow.
+And a shooting war could re-start tomorrow.